French Honor Society (La Société Honoraire de Francais)

 Service: You will need 100 hours over the school’s community service hour requirement.
 Juniors will need 150 service hours and seniors will need a total of 175 hours.
 You are required to attach copies of all service hours completed at the time of selection.
 Please make sure you keep copies of all service hours turned in to your theology department as they will not be able to give you back your original paperwork.

 Character is measured in terms of integrity, behavior, ethics, and cooperation with both students and faculty.
 Your discipline record will be reviewed.
 In order to be selected you must have a clean discipline record.
-Having referrals on file will automatically disqualify you from being selected.
+Having referrals on file may disqualify you from being selected.
+The Administration will make the final decision.

 National Social Studies Honor Society